Cannabinoid Opportunities Emerge with Sleep-Focused Shoppers

 “Debunked” might be somewhat too strong of a word, but there’s certainly more skepticism surrounding ingredients like melatonin than there once was.
 With this growing unease regarding the “first wave” of natural health ingredients aimed at sleep, newer substances like cannabinoids are rising to the fore.

 Like melatonin, for instance, CBD affects already-existing areas of the brain.
-Unlike melatonin, however, CBD is not a hormone and, therefore, does not appear to have any capacity to impact your endocrine system in the way that melatonin might.
+Unlike melatonin, CBD is not a hormone and does not seem to affect the endocrine system in similar ways.

 In many ways, consumers are beginning to view cannabinoids as “upgrades” to their existing natural health routines.
-Carrying both the grandeur and stigma of prohibition, cannabinoids nonetheless genuinely deliver benefits that have researchers around the world scratching their heads in amazement.
+Carrying prohibition’s grandeur and stigma, cannabinoids still offer benefits that leave researchers worldwide amazed.

 Shoppers appreciate the gentle naturalness of cannabinoids.
-They also appreciate, though, that these unassuming compounds appear to carry a great deal of heft — despite their humble origins and lack of side effects, there’s a lot that cannabinoids can do to improve our lives.
+These unassuming compounds still pack a punch—despite modest origins and minimal side effects, cannabinoids can improve our lives.
 People are awakening to this fact around the globe.

 Which specific cannabinoids show the most promise for sleep?
 We’ll give two pertinent examples below: